BTC-Net-Worth-Denominator/front-end/README.md

 This open source project allows you to create a user account, and upload your current assets, and then have a portfolio calculated in BTC opposed to USD.

+## Motivation

+I believe that in the future, Bitcoin will be the universal globally accepted form of base money.
+Every good and service will be denominated in it, instead of local fiat currency.
+This project helps you think in terms of accounting your wealth in BTC, instead of USD.

 ## Design Specs

 The original front-end design can be found with this URL: https://www.canva.com/design/DAEzcWAX3CE/FSVAQBEJckm9dZaJyDv4cw/view?website#1

+## Screenshots

+## Tech/framework used

+## Features

+This project is ahead of it's time, interms of common financial thinking.
+It's meant to change the way we think about money, by switching the base unit of account.

+## Project Installation

+## API Reference

+## How to Use

+1. User creates account by visiting /create-account page and submitting an username and password
+2.

+## Contribute

+Contribute to this project by....

+## License

+MIT ©peterdavidconley

 ## Available Scripts